stacklio/stackl/docs/content/basic/installation.md

 #### Logging

 STACKL has built in logging for each component.
-STACKL logs to stdout and the log level can be set in the `LOGLEVEL` variable in the [Docker compose file](./../../build/example_docker/docker-compose.yml).
+STACKL logs to stdout and the log level can be set in the `LOGLEVEL` variable in the [Docker Compose file](https://github.com/stacklio/stackl/tree/master/build/example_docker/docker-compose.yaml).
 You can simply modify the variable in the file and rerun the `docker-compose up -d` command.
 The default log level is `INFO`.

 You can execute following command to see all running containers: